 Prior to preparation, the pharmacist should gently swirl the vials containing VRC01 and then inspect for particles.
 DO NOT SHAKE VIALS.
 If particles are present, the product will not be used (see Section 6.2 for more information).
 The pharmacist, using aseptic technique, will add the appropriate amount of Sodium Chloride for Injection USP, 0.9% to the 100 mL IV bag of Sodium Chloride for Injection USP, 0.9%.
 The pharmacist, still using aseptic technique will add the appropriate volume of VRC01 to that same bag for a final total volume of 150 mL.
 The IV bag will be labeled as "VRC01 or Control in Normal Saline Total Volume = 150 mL".
 The weight used for calculating the dose should be written on the label.
+A bag cover will be placed over the bag and should not be removed by the clinic staff.
 The IV bag will be labeled with a DO NOT INFUSE after date and time as follows: